6 Days in Paris Itinerary: Paris, Normandy & Rouen Family

 Our hotel in Caen I found through internet searches.
 The only hotel chain I recognized was Best Western, so I went off TripAdvisor reviews.
 We picked the Hôtel la Fontaine Caen Centre.

-We usually stay at fancy hotels, so I was a little nervous when walking up.
+We usually stay in fancy hotels, so I was a little nervous when I walked up.
 However, this place was great.
 The owners (brothers) were so nice and accommodating.
 My French is not great, and they both spoke perfect English.
 We ended up with two rooms here for our family.
 We bought one deluxe and one standard.
 We ended up giving the Deluxe to our boys so they could spread out.
 Here is a pic of the standard room.
 We added breakfast to our booking, and they had a great spread in the mornings.
-Don’t skip the croissants and homemade bread!
-I will mention that as an American, I didn’t check to see if the hotel had air conditioning.
-It did not.
-However, the cool breeze in the evening with the window open was fine for our stay.
-I usually travel with a fan but did not bring it this trip.
-If I were to go back, I would make sure to pack it.
-I would definitely stay here again, regardless.
-We ended up really like this location and town.

 Standard room the deluxe definitely had more room and a couch

 We had an early train to Bayeux to catch our next tour.
 On this day, we were heading to Mont St. Michel.
-You can read my full review of our tour here.
 Spoiler alert!
 It was excellent.
 Money and time well spent.

 Bayeux was a charming city.
 It would have been a great place to stay.
 However, I am still glad we stayed in Caen since we wanted to return to the Caen Memorial Museum.
 The train makes it easy to access one town from another.